Bridging the Gap between Koopmanism and Response Theory: Using Natural Variability to Predict Forced Response: Numerical experiments

 As the deterministic dynamics $\mathbf{F}(\mathbf{x}) = -\nabla V(\mathbf{x})$ is expressed in terms of polynomials in $x$ and $y$, the natural choice of dictionary for EDMD is one of polynomials.
 In keeping with \cite{klus2016NumericalApproximation}, we choose monomials up to order 10 as basis functions, yielding a dictionary with $66$ terms:

-For the snapshot data, we filter the trajectory and discard an initial transient so that we consider $M = 10^7$ pairs of points separated by time $\Delta t = 0.05$.
+For the snapshot data, we filter the trajectory and discard an initial transient so that we consider $M = 10^7$ pairs of points separated by time $\Delta t = 0.05$, corresponding to a trajectory of length $T= 5\times 10^5$ time units.
+Here, we have considered a very long trajectory to obtain robust and clear pictures of the Kolmogorov eigenfunctions.
+We anticipate that the spectral reconstruction of the response is stable over a large range of trajectory lengths.
 As before, we calculate the eigenvalues and eigenvectors of the Kolmogorov matrix $\mathbf{K}$ given in Eq. \ref{eq: Kolmogorov matrix}.

 Since this is a \textit{bona fide} equilibrium system, as mentioned above, we adopt here the Hermitian DMD algorithm \cite{Drmac2022,Drmac2024}, which basically amounts to imposing hermitianity of the $\mathbf{A}$ matrix defined in Eq. \ref{matrixA} by setting $\mathbf{A}\rightarrow 1/2 (\mathbf{A}+\mathbf{A}^*)$.
 The good convergence properties of this algorithm have been recently assessed in detail \cite{colbrook2024hermitian}.
 We also remark that the direct application of the standard EDMD provides almost indistinguishable results, both in terms of eigenvalues and corresponding eigenvectors.